Time Blocking Google Calendar: Step-by-Step 2026 Guide

 The biggest challenge you’ll run into is that once you create your schedule, you’ll find you have to follow it perfectly or it quickly falls apart.
 If you get even an hour behind, or your future plans change, you have to manually readjust all your time blocks.

-Luckily, there’s a way to automate your time blocks so that they will reschedule on their own whenever you get behind or plans change.
+The way to overcome this is to automate your time blocks so that they will reschedule on their own whenever you get behind or plans change.
+This is commonly referred to as automatic time blocking, auto-scheduling, or AI scheduling.

-How to set up FLEXIBLE time blocking in Google Calendar
+How to set up Automatic Time Blocking in Google Calendar

-You can create flexible time blocks that move around automatically as plans change by using FlowSavvy, a smart calendar assistant that automates time blocking.
+You can create flexible time blocks that move around automatically as plans change by connecting your Google Calendar to an AI Scheduler like FlowSavvy.
 By creating auto-scheduled tasks in FlowSavvy and then syncing FlowSavvy to Google Calendar, your time blocks in Google Calendar will be automatically scheduled and rescheduled as necessary.

-FlowSavvy then syncs these changes to Google Calendar, so you get flexible time blocking in Google Calendar!
+FlowSavvy has the option to then sync these changes to Google Calendar, so you get flexible time blocking in Google Calendar.

-To set up flexible time blocking in Google Calendar, follow these steps:
+To set up automatic time blocking in Google Calendar, follow these steps:

 1. Create a free FlowSavvy account

-FlowSavvy is the service we’ll use to automate our time blocks.
+FlowSavvy is the service we’ll use to automate the time blocks.
 Visit https://my.flowsavvy.app/app/signup to create your free account.
-Everything below can be accomplished on the free plan.
+Auto-scheduling in FlowSavvy is available on the Free plan, and syncing tasks back to Google Calendar is an optional addon that is available on the Pro plan.

 2. Connect your Google Calendar account